Elhambasir/budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the Microverse community and The [Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/) for such a great design
+This project is based on the original design by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).
+The design is licensed under the Creative Commons Attribution-NonCommercial 4.0 International [License](https://creativecommons.org/licenses/by-nc/4.0/).

+I would like to thank Gregoire Vella for his beautiful design.
+I have made some modifications to the design, but I would not have been able to create this project without his original work.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>